Jaume Plensa: Works

 In 2019, the MACBA Museum of Contemporary Art Barcelona organized the most ambitious solo exhibition in his hometown, curated by the museum's director, Ferran Barenblit.
 The exhibition traveled to the Museum of Modern Art Moscow, where it achieved notable success.

 In 2020, Dreaming was installed outside of the Richmond-Adelaide Centre in Toronto.
 Also in 2020, Behind the Walls was installed outside the University of Michigan Museum of Art.

 Water's Soul (2021) is along the Hudson River Waterfront Walkway in the Newport section of Jersey City.

+In 2021, Utopia was installed at the Frederik Meijer Gardens & Sculpture Park in Grand Rapids, Michigan as a part of their Welcoming the World: Honoring a Legacy of Love expansion project that began in 2017.
+Utopia, which is located in the Meijer Gardens' Garden Pavilion, is Plensa's largest indoor work to date.
+It defines the vast perimeter of the Garden Pavilion and consists of four 20-by-90-foot carved marble portraits of the faces of Marianna, Julia, Laura, and Wilsis, who are frequent subjects of Plensa's other works.